archanaiyer/CrowdSQL/README.md

 # CrowdSQL
 A crowd powered twitter bot to find crowd opinions on particular topics.
+Your questions to our Twitter Bot are posted to Amazon Mechanical Turk, where the crowd answers your question.
+You get the best quality responses in near real time!.
-Uses Python and Node JS.
+Uses Python and Node JS, Mturk.